Willson Contreras Player Props: Cardinals vs. White Sox

-The St. Louis Cardinals, including Willson Contreras (.512 on-base percentage in past 10 games, 186 points above season-long percentage), battle starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+On Sunday, Willson Contreras (hitting .429 in his past 10 games) and the St. Louis Cardinals play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Marlins.
+In his previous game he had a one-hit performance (1-for-3) against the Marlins.

 Willson Contreras Game Info & Props vs. the White Sox